Forensic Evidence Collection for Texas Nurses

 OTHER SPECIAL NEEDS

 Forensic patients may have learning or other disabilities that impair their ability to provide evidence or cooperate with evidence collection.
 They may have mobility issues that make them dependent on caregivers or family members.
-Be sure to allow extra time for the evaluation, examination, and collection of evidence when working with a patient having special needs (Barnett et al., 2008).
+Be sure to allow extra time for the evaluation, examination, and collection of evidence when working with a patient who has special needs.

 ASSESSING AND DOCUMENTING FINDINGS

 Interview and History Taking